mohammedwasim1/data-cleansing-checklist/README.md

 Exlude irrelevant columns, that are unnceccsary to the visualisation process.
 This is for speed and efficiency purposes.

+Ensure dates are formatted correctly based on the country that the data will be displayed to.
+If the dates are in a different country format, in Power BI, change the locale to the correct one.

 ## **Contributing**
 This checklist is a work in progress and may not cover all data cleaning scenarios.
 If you would like to contribute to this checklist, feel free to fork this repository and submit a pull request with your changes.